uio-bmi/immuneML/docs/source/galaxy/galaxy_general_yaml.rst

 However, when you want to run the :ref:`ExploratoryAnalysis` instruction, or other analyses that do not have a corresponding Galaxy tool, this generic tool can be used.

+An example Galaxy history showing how to use this tool `can be found here <https://galaxy.immuneml.uio.no/u/immuneml/h/exploratory-analysis>`_.

 Creating the YAML specification
 ---------------------------------------------